How to stop being a people pleaser: 5 tips to say no

 3. Meet your dragons

-What Kristina encourages you to do is meeting your dragons — in other words, facing your shadows.
-A lot of times people tend to be people pleasers because they’re actually afraid of what they may find if they look inside themselves.
+What Kristina encourages you to do is meet your dragons—in other words, face your shadows.
+A lot of times, people tend to be people pleasers because they’re actually afraid of what they may find if they look inside themselves.

 But you may be surprised; you might even like it.
 Or you could realize that it’s really not as bad as you thought it would be.
 Just imagine for one moment that you’d start putting yourself first.
 What part of you would come up?